omajoshi/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 ...
 ```

-For LoRa connectivity to establish communication with The Things Network, we are going to use the Cayenne Low Power Payload Encoder as part of the process in this build.
+For LoRa® connectivity to establish communication with The Things Network, we are going to use the Cayenne Low Power Payload Encoder as part of the process in this build.

 ```python
 ...